 The studio’s Candleriggs project is set to deliver a series of new public spaces and street connections to radically improve the Merchant City ‘experience’.
 With a new porosity, the project will fuse together disparate parts of the City that have been blighted for over 50 years.

 The Candleriggs Square represents a new phase of the location's regeneration momentum after a spell of stasis brought about by the wider-reaching global market and economic downturn.
 Glasgow’s prospects are exciting and the Merchant City location is appealing to a new wave of build-to-rent residential, contemporary work & maker space, and a wide array of arts venues.

-Glasgow’s Merchant City, once occupied by the houses of eighteenth century tobacco merchants and the supporting buildings of commerce in the 1800’s transitioned to became a burgoening warehousing area in the nineteenth century.
+Glasgow’s Merchant City, once occupied by the houses of eighteenth-century tobacco merchants and the supporting buildings of commerce in the 1800s transitioned to become a burgeoning warehousing area in the nineteenth century.

-Merchant City is uniquely planned within a historic ‘offset’ urban grid where street vistas are closed by churches and important buildings, to create an intimacy and visually interesting street scenes.
-Our design intelligently stitches into this dynamic townscape to contribute to the locations architectural character.
+Merchant City is uniquely planned within a historic ‘offset’ urban grid where street vistas are closed by churches and important buildings, to create an intimate and visually interesting street scene.
+Our design intelligently stitches into this dynamic townscape to contribute to the location's architectural character.